Dherse/masterproef/content/3_translation.typ

     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Filter*]
 }
 One of the core operations that almost all photonic circuit perform is filtering, it is a block that alters the amplitude of an input signal in a predictable manner based on its spectral content.
 Due to the prevalence of filters in photonic circuits, coupled with their special constraint -- see below -- they benefit from being an intrinsic operation for a photonic processor.
 During compilation and before place-and-route, the filter will be synthesized based on its arguments in order to produce a filter of the desired frequency response.
+This synthesized filter will therefore be optimized for the hardware platform.

 There are many different types of filters, the most common ones, that can easily be implemented on a mesh -- are @mzi[s], ring resonators, and lattice filters.
 Additionally, compound filters that combine multiple types of filters, or more than one filter can be created, such filter can have improved response or behave like band pass filters.
 Therefore, it is the task of the compiler to chose the base filter based on the specification and performance criteria that the user has set.
 For example, the user might prioritize optimizing for mesh usage rather than finesse, or might optimize for flatness of the phase response rather than the mesh usage, etc.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))